Best Android Phones Under $200 (2020)

 8. Nokia 2.2

 If you’re really on a budget something like the Nokia 2.2 is a great option worth considering.
-It’s only $129 but you will have to make some sacrifices to pay such a small premium.
+It’s usually under $120 but you will have to make some sacrifices to pay such a small premium.
 However, it doesn’t look like a cheapy phone either, so it’s a win-win, really.

 The Nokia 2.2 is part of Google’s Android One initiative, so it’ll get Android 10 soon if it hasn’t already.
 Plus, it has a nice little 5.7-inch screen and a durable plastic design.
 It’s small, lightweight, durable, fast and affordable.
 There is only 32GB of storage and the camera probably isn’t great, but for the price, you can’t really complain.
 It’s a good little budget Android smartphone.